-The District entered into two loan agreements with the Department of Commerce in 2012.
+The District entered into two loan agreements with the Department of Health in 2012.
 Both loans are for 24 years including 4 years from the contract execution date to the project completion date with a 1.5% interest rate.
 The first project allowed the District to accelerate the replacement of cast iron water mains.
 The second project allowed a new pump station to be constructed to utilize 1.9 million gallons of water in the reservoir that was previously, unusable.

 The pump station project started construction in May 2015 and was completed in 2017.
-The outstanding balance for both projects as 12/31/2017 is \$3,778,705.
-See Note 5.
+The outstanding balance for both projects as 12/31/2018 is \$3,579,678 as shown below.